thewtex/thesis/plaque_strain/plaque_strain.rst

 displacement vectors indicate in |shadowing|\ a), this plaque undergoes a torsional motion when subject to the pressure pulse.
 Very little strain occurs in the highly calcified region that causes the shadowing.
-In other areas of the the plaque that appear to have heterogenous calcification, very high strains occur.
-Examination of the strain time series suggest that this may result from a combination of heterogenous calcification, morphology, and hemodynamics.
+In other areas of the the plaque that appear to have heterogeneous calcification, very high strains occur.
+Examination of the strain time series suggests that this may result from a combination of heterogeneous calcification, morphology, and hemodynamics.

 This case also illustrates a limitation of non-invasive externally applied ultrasound imaging.
 Motion tracking cannot be performed when calcific plaques attenuate the ultrasound beam to undetectable levels.
 Furthermore, the 2D imaging method can only capture a small subset of the imaging planes available.
-For a heterogenous structure like carotid plaques, a critical region may be overlooked.
+For a heterogeneous structure like carotid plaques, a critical region may be overlooked.
 Additionally, not all components of the 3D strain tensor are captured.
 Strain imaging in the transverse plaque is made more difficult by the motion pattern that occurs in this direction and refraction of the beam by the